 Because New Zealand does not have a capital gains tax, how does it tax other assets that would commonly fall under a CGT?

 If you are buying and selling crypto with the purpose of making a profit, any money you make will be subject to tax.
 Additionally, if you earn interest through practices such as staking, this is also subject to tax.
-However, any loses you make could be liable for use as a tax deduction.
+However, any losses you make could be liable for use as a tax deduction.

 When you fill out your income tax return, you need to declare any profits made from crypto assets in NZD, regardless of whether you’ve cashed out your crypto into a fiat currency.
 These will be added to your income and taxed at the appropriate rate.